Cyclonic spray scrubber: Particulate collection

 Cyclonic spray scrubbers are more efficient than spray towers, but not as efficient as venturi scrubbers, in removing particulate from the inlet gas stream.
 Particulates larger than 5 μm are generally collected by impaction with 90% efficiency.
-In a simple spray tower, the velocity of the particulates in the gas stream is low: 0.6 to 1.5 m/s (2 to 5 ft/s).
+In a simple spray tower, the velocity of the particulates in the gas stream is low: 0.6 to 1.5 m/s.

-By introducing the inlet gas tangentially into the spray chamber, the cyclonic scrubber increases gas velocities (thus, particulate velocities) to approximately 60 to 180 m/s (200 to 600 ft/s).
+By introducing the inlet gas tangentially into the spray chamber, the cyclonic scrubber increases gas velocities (thus, particulate velocities) to approximately 60 to 180 m/s.
 The velocity of the liquid spray is approximately the same in both devices.
 This higher particulate-to-liquid relative velocity increases particulate collection efficiency for this device over that of the spray chamber.
-Gas velocities of 60 to 180 m/s are equivalent to those encountered in a venturi scrubber.

-However, cyclonic spray scrubbers are not as efficient as venturi scrubbers because they are not capable of producing the same degree of useful turbulence.
+Gas velocities of 60 to 180 m/s are equivalent to those encountered in a Venturi scrubber; however, cyclonic spray scrubbers are not as efficient as Venturi scrubbers because they are not capable of producing the same degree of useful turbulence.